levifig/dotfiles/docs/SECRET_MANAGEMENT.md

 ### OpenCode (`~/.config/opencode/opencode.json`)

 **Automatic:** The Nix activation script will:
-1. Try to read `op://Personal/OpenCode/config.json`
+1. Create config from template
-2. Fall back to injecting `op://Personal/Context7 API/credential` into template
+2. Inject `op://Private/Context7/API/mcp` if available
-3. Use template if no 1Password entries found
+3. Use template with placeholder if no 1Password entry found

 **Manual:** Run `setup-secrets.sh` or edit the file directly